amitapl/amitapple.snowsite/Snow/_posts/2020-05-25-teams-role-based-messaging.md

 category: Microsoft Teams, Tags, Messaging, Telecommunication
 ---

-## What is Microsoft Teams ##
+## What is Microsoft Teams? ##

-[Microsoft Teams](https://www.microsoft.com/en-us/microsoft-365/microsoft-teams/group-chat-software) is a collaboration and communication platform for organizations and teams that includes: messaging, meetings, calls, file storage, application integrations and more.
+[Microsoft Teams](https://www.microsoft.com/en-us/microsoft-365/microsoft-teams/group-chat-software) is a collaboration and communication platform for organizations and teams that includes messaging, meetings, calls, file storage, application integrations and more.

-## What is Role-Based Messaging ##
+## What is Role-Based Messaging? ##

-Role-based messaging is when you want to message a person (or a group) based on their role instead of their name.
+Role-based messaging is contacting a person (or a group) based on their role instead of their name.

 Some examples: